First Home Buyer Guide | First Time Home Buyer Tips

 What is lenders mortgage insurance?

-Most lenders require you to have a deposit of 20% if you wish to avoid paying Lenders Mortgage Insurance (LMI).
+Most lenders require you to have a deposit of 20% if you wish to avoid paying Lenders mortgage Insurance (LMI).
 Lenders take out LMI to protect themselves in case the borrower defaults on the loan and is generally paid by the lender if their Loan to Value Ratio (LVR) is 80% or higher.
 The cost of LMI usually depends on your LVR, the amount of money you borrow and the lender but in the example above you should expect to pay somewhere between $10,000 and $15,000.

 What is my loan-to-value ratio?